The following summarizes the City of Fargo's basic rules about signs; these rules are expanded on in the Fargo Sign

 Permanent signs are limited by height and area, but not number.
 Permanent signs require a "one-time" permit.
-The permit application and requirements are available on-line as a Microsoft Word document or an Adobe Acrobat PDF.
+The permit application and requirements are available on our general Permits and Codes page under "Signs".
 The maximum area for all signs at a property is either 40% of the front "face" area of the building or three square feet for every lineal foot of lot frontage.
 Multi-tenant buildings and corner lots have additional rules that govern allowable signage.

 Signs that are hung on a building must have the permit written to a licensed sign hanger unless the work is done by the property owner.
 Freestanding signs do not require a licensed sign hanger.
 The further a freestanding sign is located from the street-side property line, the taller it may be.
 The maximum allowable height is 50 feet.
 Permit costs are based on the area of the sign's face(s).
-Please use our application (available on-line as a Microsoft Word document or Adobe Acrobat .pdf file) and either bring it in or, if you are a licensed sign hanger, mail it to our office so that we have an original signature.
+Please use our application and either bring it in or, if you are a licensed sign hanger, mail it to our office so that we have an original signature.

 Portable signs must also have permits.
 A business may display a portable sign for 30 days, then it must be removed for 14 days before being displayed again for that business.
 Each business may have a portable sign for no more that 96 days per calendar year.